Too many people have an obvious misunderstanding of what ADHD really looks like and how it impacts those of us with it.

-In case you are unfamiliar, the Highly Sensitive Person is a term coined by researcher Dr. Elaine Aron to describe approximately 20% of the population who have a heightened sensitivity to subtle changes in their environment , their own experience, and that of other people.
-It shares a fair amount of overlap with the symptoms of ADHD.
+In case you are unfamiliar, the Highly Sensitive Person is a term coined by researcher Dr. Elaine Aron.
+It describes approximately 20% of the population who have a heightened sensitivity to subtle changes in their environment, experience, and others.

 She said that she thought HSP and ADHD were exact opposites.
 They aren’t.